connorjclark/hoten.cc/blog/_posts/2017-07-13-a-gentle-introduction-to-asp.md

 ▓▓........▓▓..▓▓▓▓..
 ```

 Great.
 We've come up with a program that successfully searches the design space we defined above.
-Too bad it's not very interesting space.
+Too bad it's not a very interesting space.

 ## constrain!
 ___